cullenwatson/tweet-sentiment/README.md

 Overall, the sentiment accuracy was 68.1%.
 With larger datasets and training, I could see this number getting to 80+%.

-To run, 3 program arguments are needed the (1) training dataset, (2) testing dataset (3) testing dataset with pre-verified results
+Three program arguments are needed the (1) training dataset, (2) testing dataset (3) testing dataset with pre-verified results

 <br>
 To run